Social Media Time Alternatives Calculator

-Researchers have shown that our brains behave the same way while using social media like when drinking alcohol or smoking a cigarette.
+Researchers have shown that our brains behave the same way when using social media as they do when drinking alcohol or smoking a cigarette.

-According to YouTube channel AsapSCIENCE, a human brain that gets constantly stimulated by checking social media is being rewired into a dangerous direction.
+According to YouTube channel AsapSCIENCE, a human brain that gets constantly stimulated by checking social media is being rewired in a dangerous direction.

-People glued to their phones are much worse at multitasking and performing a single task is not easier.
+People glued to their phones are much worse at multitasking, with no benefit to their ability to perform a single task.
 Concentration problems and social media addiction go hand in hand.
-For every word written, a code built or decision made, there are minutes spent on social media.

-It's also much harder to concentrate on real conversations when there's plenty of them on the Internet.
-How many times have you seen a couple on a date looking at their phones, not at their partners?
-Maybe you're guilty of that also?
+It's also much harder to concentrate on real conversations when there're plenty of them on the Internet.
+How many times have you seen a couple on a date looking at their phones, not at each other?
+Maybe you're guilty of that too?

 Social media lower our self-control.
 Studies have also shown that people addicted to social media are more prone to impulse spending and eating.
 It's not hard to go binge-shopping after seeing all those perfect lives on our timelines, after all.

-To sum up: we are worse at our jobs, relationships and decisions.
+To sum up: we are worse at our jobs, relationships, and decision-making.

 How do you get addicted to Facebook, exactly?